bamf2048/bamf2048.github.io/_posts/2015-7-2-brutal-doom-on-mac-osx.md

 title: How to play Brutal Doom on Mac OSX
 ---

-# How to play Brutal Doom on Mac OSX

 Doom is the classic '90s first person shooter from iD Software.
 It was originally written for DOS and Windows.
 Brutal Doom is a mod (modification) for Doom and Doom 2 that enhances the game;